Project

 Zero Robotics

-In summer 2022, Zero Robotics hold the first tournament with new robots Astrobee.
-The game challenge for this year is called “The Great Astro-Spelling-Bee”.
-Students are asked to use the trajectories of Astrobee to spell out a password needed to synchronously reboot the ISS power system during an EVA.
+In summer 2022, Zero Robotics held the first tournament with new robots called Astrobee.
+The game challenge for 2022 year was called “The Great Astro-Spelling-Bee.”
+Students were asked to use the trajectories of Astrobee to spell out a password needed to synchronously reboot the ISS power system during an EVA.
 The students need to select letters with complexity and length constraints and design the trajectories that can effectively and efficiently convey the required message.
-We have 20 teams and 180 middle school students participated in the 2022 middle school competition.
-During the event, MIT is also able to hold a field day for 3 local teams in Boston area.
+For 2022, 20 teams and 180 middle school students participated in the middle school competition.
+During the event, MIT was also able to hold a field day for 3 local teams in Boston area.
 In-person activities related to the game challenge and a hands-on workshop on innovative coding are provided to students.
-The final competition is live streamed from the ISS on August 3rd, with students both in-person at local hosting locations and watching virtually.
+The final competition was live streamed from the ISS on August 3rd, with students both in-person at local hosting locations and watching virtually.